CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

      ![](../media/Lab-02/results-1.png)

-5. Select **New Visual Query** to open the query editor from the tool bar.
+5. Select **New Visual Query** to open the query editor from the toolbar.

       ![](../media/Lab-02/new-visual-query.png)